sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/card-widget.md

 ---
 layout: page
-title: Card Widget Plugin
+title: Card WIdget Plugin
 ---

-The card widget plugin provides the functionality for collapsing, expanding and removing a card.
+The card wIdget plugin provIdes the functionality for collapsing, expanding and removing a card.

 ### Usage